js6177/InstaChain/Node/Layer2LedgerBatched/README.md

 This procedure accepts `GetDepositAddressRequest` and responds with `GetDepositAddressResponse` from the user This procedure also accepts and `DepositConfirmedRequest` and responds with `DepositConfirmedResponse` from the layer2bridge

+## Withdrawal

+### Overview
+The Withdrawal API enables users to withdraw funds they have on the layer2 ledger to their layer1 address.
+The entire procedure is comprised of 3 steps:
+- The users create a withdrawal request
+- The `layer2bridge` fetches the pending withdrawal requests, and transfers layer1 funds to the user's requested layer1 address.
+- The `layer2bridge` monitors the confirmation of the layer1 funds, and notifies the `layer2ledger` that the withdrawal has been completed.

+### Procedure

+#### RequestWithdrawal
+In order for a user to withdraw to their layer1 address, they call the `RequestWithdrawal` API with a valid `RequestWithdrawalRequest` message.
+This message contains the amount and the layer1 address they want to withdraw to.
+This message is signed by the layer2 address that the user has funds in, as this is considred the 'source address'.
+Thw `RequestWithdrawal` API then does the following steps to process it:
+- Verifies that the addresses are valid
+- Verifies that the amount is valid (is > 0) and is less than the `MINIMUM_LAYER1_TRANSACTION_AMOUNT`
+- Verifies that the `RequestWithdrawalRequest` message is signed by the source address.
+- Checks to see that the source address is not locked.
+- Checks to see that layer2_transaction_id (used as a nonce) is unique.
+Once all the above checks have made, the source address is locked, and a layer2 `Transaction` is generated to subtract the withdrawal amount from the soruce layer2 address, as well as a `WithdrawalRequest` object with status being 'WITHDRAWAL_STATUS_PENDING'.
+These two objects are then inserted into the redis `PendingWithdrawals` list as part of a `RedisPendingWithdrawal` object.

+The `layer2ledgerdbwriter` then fetches these from the `PendingWithdrawals` list and inserts them into the postgresql db using the same loop/logic as the `Transfer` requests, and unlocks the source address after it has inserted.

+#### WithdrawalBroadcasted
+The `layer2bridge` periodically calls the `GetWithdrawalRequests` API to fetch the all the `WithdrawalRequest` with pending status (which flips the status to 'WITHDRAWAL_STATUS_ACKNOWLEDGED') .
+The `layer2bridge` then processes these withdrawals and calls the `WithdrawalBroadcasted` API with a `WithdrawalBroadcastedRequest` message containing the layer1 transaction id and vout.
+The `GetWithdrawalRequests` API then verifies to see that this message is signed by the `layer2ledger` and if so, updates the appropriate `WithdrawalRequest` object's status to 'WITHDRAWAL_STATUS_BROADCASTED' and creates a `ConfirmedWithdrawal` object to posgresql with the confirmed field set to False.

+#### WithdrawalConfirmed
+When the `layer2bridge` detects that a layer1 withdrawal transaction has been confirmed, it calls the `WithdrawalConfirmed` API with a `WithdrawalConfirmedRequest` messsage that contains all the layer1 transactions that have been confirmed.
+The `WithdrawalConfirmed` API then verifies that this message is signed by the `layer2bridge`, then adds a `ConfirmedWithdrawal` object to the postgresql db and updates the `WithdrawalRequest` matching the 'layer2_withdrawal_id' with the status set to 'WITHDRAWAL_STATUS_CONFIRMED' and the 'layer1_transaction_id' set to the `ConfirmedWithdrawal`'s layer1_transaction_id.